NikolaBV/Linked-list-and-Resizable-array/README.md

 ## The Mission

 My goal here is simple: to provide a clean, efficient API for these fundamental data structures.
-Using _C#_ because it's what I know best, but hey, these babies can easily speak _C++_ or _Rust_ if need be!
+Using _C#_ because it's what I know best, but _C++_ or _Rust_ would work good too!
 Performance?
 Sure, it matters, but I'm more focused on keeping things simple and usable.

 ---